morhendos/casino-liga/DASHBOARD-REDESIGN-IMPROVEMENTS.md

 ## Design Language Consistency
 These improvements maintain the established design language while addressing usability issues:
-- Kept the angular aesthetic with straight edges from the logo
+- **Skewed Elements:** Added subtle skew transformations to cards and buttons that echo the angular design of the logo
+- **Geometric Shapes:** Used angular, straight-edged shapes instead of rounded corners
-- Maintained the brand color palette (teal, orange, purple, green, red)
+- **Brand Colors:** Applied the consistent color palette (teal, orange, purple, green, red) from the logo
-- Preserved geometric background elements with subtle rendering
+- **Visual Depth:** Created layered elements with gradients and subtle highlights for increased dimensionality
-- Continued use of consistent components like `SkewedButton` and accent borders
+- **Distinctive Look:** Established a unique, recognizable aesthetic through consistent styling patterns

 ## Mobile Improvements
 The redesign also focuses on improved mobile usability: